fly4future/iroc_bridge/docs/README.md

   </span>

   > **NOTE** \
-  > Starting a mission for a single robot will activate that robot while the others remain in a waiting state.
+  > Starting a mission for a single robot will activate that robot while the others remain waiting.
 You can later use the `/mission/start` endpoint to activate the remaining robots and continue the mission.

 - <strong style="color: #49cc90">`POST`</strong>
   **/robots/{_robot_name_}/mission/pause**